KumareshBabuNS/spring-cloud-cloudfoundry-multidatasources-demo/README.md

 ## Testing

 This application has been configured with a Default profile with in-memory h2 databases for local development and testing.
-It has also been configured with a Cloud profile which is designed to use the Spring Cloud CloudFoundry component to initialize datasources from bound VCAP_SERVICES.
+It has also been configured with a Cloud profile which is designed to use the Spring Cloud Cloud Foundry component to initialize datasources from bound VCAP_SERVICES.

 To test using the Default, local profile:
 `./gradlew test`

-To test using the Cloud profile (currently fails, need help with this one):
+To test using the Cloud profile `./gradlew mockCloudTest`

-`./gradlew test -Dspring.profiles.active=cloud`
+## Deploying to Cloud Foundry

-TODO: set the VCAP_SERVICES variable with the two services required to run the Cloud profile.
+You may use either brokered services in Cloud Foundry, or User Provided Services with the Spring Cloud Cloud Foundry component.
+Documentation on what your User Provided Services must contain in order to work with this component can be found here: http://cloud.spring.io/spring-cloud-connectors/spring-cloud-cloud-foundry-connector.html